dhrubajyoti98/dhrubajyoti98.github.io/docs/research.md

 <tr>
 <td  align=justify>
 <p>My research deals with the study of <b>high-dimensional dynamical systems</b>, particularly those that are modeled using the mathematical framework of <b>complex networks</b>.
 These systems are characterized by a large number of interacting components, and their collective dynamics often give rise to <b>emergent phenomena</b>.</p>
-<p>One of the central themes I explore is <b>synchronization</b> which describes how individual units coordinate their behavior to exhibit coherent, collective motion.
+<p>One of the central themes I explore is <b>synchronization</b>, which describes how individual dynamical units coordinate their behavior to exhibit coherent, collective motion.
 This is not only of theoretical interest but also finds relevance across a wide spectrum of real-world systems.
 Thus, by combining tools from <b>nonlinear dynamics</b>, <b>network theory</b>, and <b>high-performance computing</b>, my work aims to deepen our understanding of how complex interactions shape large-scale systems across disciplines.</p>
 </td>
 </tr>
 </table>